staurand/ibic-wp-plugin/README.md

 1. The media compression status page

 ## Changelog ##

+### 2.0.0 ###
+* The media compression status page now displays errors in a separate list
+* New design
+* Batch upload optimized images to avoid some server limitations (like max_file_uploads)
+* New health check available in the Site Health page /wp-admin/site-health.php?tab=debug
+* Fix missing translations

 ### 1.1.1 ###
 * The media compression status page now displays the remaining images to be compressed